-Including culturally and linguistically diverse (CALD) communities (MCDEM 2013)
+Working Together: Guidelines for emergency managers working with culturally and linguistically diverse communities (MCDEM 2006b)

 Tokelau, Niue and the Cook Islands

 New Zealand has constitutional relationships with Tokelau, Niue and the Cook Islands.
 Tokelau is a dependent territory of New Zealand, and Niue and the Cook Islands are self-governing states in free association with New Zealand.
 Because of these linkages, and the fact people from Tokelau, Niue and the Cook Islands are New Zealand citizens, the New Zealand Government needs to consider their situation when planning for a pandemic.